logo

 Common Misconceptions About Baby Sign Language

-There are several myths surrounding baby sign language that may discourage parents from trying it.
+Several myths surrounding baby sign language may discourage parents from trying it.
 Let's clear up a few:

 • It delays in speech development:

-Fact: Studies show that babies who learn sign language often speak earlier and have larger vocabularies.
+Fact: Research shows that babies who learn sign language often speak earlier and have age-appropriate vocabularies.

 • It complicates communication: